2024-2025 Edition

 From Aristotle to the 2020 US census, this course examines the history of race as a biological concept.
 It explores the complex relationship between the scientific study of biological differences-real, imagined, or invented and the historical and cultural factors involved in the development and expression of "racial ideas."
 Scientific background not required.
 [Additional hour for film screenings weekly in second half of the semester--attendance at films is mandatory.]
 Please note that this course DOES NOT fulfillment the SC requirement at the College or GS.

 EESC UN2330 SCIENCE FOR SUSTAINABLE DEVPT.
-3 points.
+3.00 points.

 CC/GS: Partial Fulfillment of Science Requirement

-The course provides students with the natural science basis to appreciate co-dependencies of natural and human systems, which are central to understanding sustainable development.
-After completing the course, students should be able to incorporate scientific approaches into their research or policy decisions and be able to use scientific methods of data analysis.
+The course provides students with an understanding of Earth's natural systems that is essential to addressing the multi-faceted issues of sustainable development.
+After completing the course, students should be able to incorporate scientific approaches and perspectives into their research in other fields or policy decisions and be able to use scientific methods of data analysis.
 The semester will highlight the climate system and solutions from both physical and ecological perspectives; water resources; food production and the cycling of nutrients; and the role of biodiversity in sustainable development.
-The course emphasizes key scientific concepts such as uncertainty, experimental versus observational approaches, prediction and predictability, the use of models and other essential methodological aspects.
+The course emphasizes key scientific concepts such as uncertainty, experimental versus observational approaches, prediction and predictability, the use of models, and other essential methodological aspects

-Fall 2023: EESC UN2330
+Fall 2024: EESC UN2330

 Course Number Section/Call Number Times/Location Instructor Points Enrollment

-EESC 2330 001/13131 T Th 2:40pm - 3:55pm
+EESC 2330 001/11447 T Th 2:40pm - 3:55pm

-John Mutter, Jenna Lawrence 3 108/120
+John Mutter, Jenna Lawrence 3.00 89/120

 EESC BC3040 ENVIRONMENTAL LAW.
 3.00 points.